SunXQlab/ST-deconvoulution/README.md

 ## Code Structure
 The respository mainly consists of the following modules:
-* `ST-Deconvolution` contains the scripts to reproduce 14 deconvolution methods
+* `ST-Deconvolution` contains the scripts to reproduce 14 deconvolution methods<br>
-* `synthtic_st_dataset` contains the scripts to generate the synthetic ST datasets
+* `synthtic_st_dataset` contains the scripts to generate the synthetic ST datasets<br>
-* `EnDecon` contains the script to implement EnDecon by integrating 13 individul deconvolution methods
+* `EnDecon` contains the script to implement EnDecon by integrating 13 individul deconvolution methods<br>
-* `Evaluation` contains the script to calculate the RMSE, PCC, JSD
+* `Evaluation` contains the script to calculate the RMSE, PCC, JSD<br>
-* `Benchamarking.R` contains the script to benchmark different deconvolution methods on your own datasets.
+* `Benchamarking.R` contains the script to benchmark different deconvolution methods on your own datasets. <br>
 *Note that the cell2location, DestVI, stereoscope, STRIDE, Tangram are written in Python, and each method requires different Python version, so `benchmarking.R` does not include methods using Python.*

 ## Datasets